libretro/RetroArch/README.md

 <tt>make -f Makefile.wii</tt>

 NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch Wii.
-This file needs to be called 'libretro.a'.
+This file needs to be called <em><b>'libretro_wii.a'</b></em>.